aami-dodon/Udoy/docs/frontend/hooks.md

 # Hooks

-Custom hooks should live in `src/hooks` (to be created when required).
-The Hello World feature fetches data directly within the page component for simplicity.
+- `useAuth` consumes the `AuthContext` and exposes auth state plus helper methods.
+- Additional hooks should live in `src/hooks` as shared behaviours are extracted.